aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Understanding the consequences of their decisions
 - Potential referral to independent psychogeriatrician to avoid dual agency dilemma as a treating doctors vs a medicolegal psychiatrist

 ### MEQ 7.4 She wishes to make an EPA for property affairs.
 Assessment of capacity for Enduring Power of Attorney (EPA).
+OR What information she needs to have to get this arranged?
+(4 marks)

 > Structure:
 > ?